nikhilk/node-tensorflow/README.md

 ## In the works, and more to come ...
 Some things on the plan to be tackled.

-1. Support for string tensors.
-2. Support for high-level API (and saved models representing results of training)
+* Support for high-level API (and saved models representing results of training)
-3. Support for Windows
+* Support for Windows

 Please file issues for feature suggestions, bugs or questions.